igrishaev/pg2/docs/ssl.md

 ## Case 1: SSL Without Certificates

 Some cloud providers require SSL connection but do not share any certificate files.
-In that case, just pass the boolean `:use-ssl?` flag to the configuration, and that will be enough:
+In that case, just pass the boolean `:ssl?` flag to the configuration, and that will be enough:

 ~~~clojure